Nguyễn An Ninh: La Cloche Fêlée and the "Nguyen An Ninh Secret Society"

 In 1929 more than a hundred peasants and day labourers were convicted in Saigon for membership of "Nguyễn An Ninh Secret Society" (otherwise known as Thanh niên Cao vọng Đảng, the Youth Salvation Party).
 According to the Sûreté it had been an insurrectionist conspiracy that promised the initiated "some kind of agrarian socialism."
 The Trotskyist militant and later chronicler of the times Ngo Van concluded that the "Society" was largely a figment of "denunciations and torture-induced confessions."

-Early in 1928, Nguyễn An Ninh, his head shaved like a Buddhist monk, had begun travelling by bicycle from village to village with two companions, Pham Văn Chieu, a young working-class figure from the Saigon underworld, and the later Trotskyist leader Phan Văn Hùm who had written him a fan letter in 1924.
-The only concrete piece of advice Ninh is said to have given is for people to withhold their taxes, albeit with the suggestion—in the recollection of one village school teacher—that within three years the colonialists would either capitulate or face a popular uprising.
+Early in 1928, Nguyễn An Ninh, who was fascinated by the growing popular reach of Caodaism had begun travelling by bicycle from village to village, his head shaved like a Buddhist monk.
+He was in the company of Pham Văn Chieu, a young working-class figure from the Saigon underworld, and the later Trotskyist leader Phan Văn Hùm who had written him a fan letter in 1924.
+The only concrete piece of advice Ninh is said to have given is for people to withhold their taxes, with the suggestion—in the recollection of one village school teacher—that within three years the colonialists would either capitulate or face a popular uprising.
 While Ninh himself avoided creating a centralized command structure, Van believes that some of his comrades tried to organise in his wake and that other underground groups used the name of Nguyễn An Ninh to rally support".

 In a serialised and widely circulated account of their shared experience of Saigon's Maison Centrale, the "Colonial Bastille," Phan Văn Hùm eulogised his friend as a man who, forsaking government offers of land and position, had struck "terror into the hearts of corrupt, servile sycophants" and shaken "the corner of the southern sky".

-Other, contemporary pro-CPV sources have Nguyễn An Ninh returning to his mission the countryside after his release in 1931.
+Other, present-day pro-CPV sources have Nguyễn An Ninh returning to his mission the countryside after his release in 1931.
 He was accompanied by Nguyễn Văn Trân, a young Communist Party member he had known from Paris, and it was with the understanding that his Society was not a political party, but rather a mass movement from which there could, and should, be recruitment to the Communist Party.
 Ninh, according to these sources, declined to join the party himself only because he believed himself of greater service to the movement as a non-party "patriotic intellectual".

+While Ninh was in prison, Pham Văn Chieu appears to have maintained contact with many of his erstwhile supporters in the countryside, and after the rural protests of 1930 to have led them into the Communist Party.